danryan/hyro/README.md

 ### URL configurations ###

-The following methods may be overridden in your (Hyro::Base sub-)classes to provide specific behavior for your needs.
-Conventional values shown in paranthesis:
+The following methods may be overridden in your (Hyro::Base sub-)classes to provide specific resource locators for your needs:

 <table class="table">
   <thead>